gosanz/mangashelfapi/README.md

-# mangahselfapi
+# Manga Shelf API
-API for mangashelf app
+### This API provides services for managing and querying your personal manga collection.